rush86999/atomic/README.md

 How do you get everyone together without disturbing their work flow (aka tasks)?

 Use AI to find open slots from everyone's calendar and move things around if possible to find a good spot for everyone.

+Add tasks on your calendar from any app.
+Let the AI scheduler move around these task events while still giving you time to get them done.

 ## Documentation

 - You can find documentation on how to use Atomic at https://docs.atomiclife.app